ddc-java/style-guide/docs/java.md

 We constrain the use of vertical whitespace further with these rules:

-1. Consecutive blank lines are _discouraged but permitted between members of a class,_ but the number of blank lies used **must be** consistent or predictable.
+1. Consecutive blank lines are _discouraged but permitted between members of a class,_ but the number of blank lines used **must be** consistent or predictable.

 3. Consecutive blank lines are **not permitted** _inside the body_ of an initializer, constructor, or method.